JerryXRQ/CS337_Project1/README.md

 For nltk, we need to add the names files with the command python -m nltk.downloader names and the vader tools with command python -m nltk.downloader vader_lexicon.
 For textblob, we need to download necessary data by running python -m textblob.download_corpora.

 To run the autograder, simply use the command python autograder.py (+year).
 To get the json output, please use the command python gg_api.py (+year).
 If a year is not provided to gg_api, the code will run 2013 by default.
-The reuslt will be stored in the same directory as the code.
+The result will be stored in the same directory as the code.

 To make the runtime more manageable, we enabled multiprocessing in our code.
 The multithreading is performed in gg_api.py on tasks nominee, winner, and presenter.
 In case multiprocessing cause problems when running our code, we included the single-threaded version of gg_api.py.
 By replacing everything in gg_api.py with the content of gg_api_single_thread.py, the code will run in single-threaded mode.

 We also included some different approaches we have attempted for the tasks.
 For nominees.py, we created selected sets of movie names, TV series names, actor names, actress names, and director names, which were used to match the content of the tweets.
 However, because of the runtime requirements, we could not use it in our final submission.
 This method should be able to improve the overall performance on that task.
 You can see our attempt in nominee-modified.py.
-Note these datasets are derived from the IMDb publicly accessible datasets found at https://datasets.imdbws.com/ with documentaiton for the datasets at https://www.imdb.com/interfaces/.
+Note these datasets are derived from the IMDb publicly accessible datasets found at https://datasets.imdbws.com/ with documentation for the datasets at https://www.imdb.com/interfaces/.

+We also created a weighting system for task nominee which was also excluded in the final version due to the excessive calculation.
+Such algorithm tries to assign a score for each pair of (tweet, award) using some basic text analysis and learning and acquire nominees for a certain award by sorting all potential nominees in weighted tweets scores.
+You can find this such algorithm in 'nominee weighted algorithm.py'.

 The extra tasks we attempted include the following.